Teatro alla Scala

 The visit includes discovering the theatre’s grand foyer, an elegant and sparsely decorated hall.
 Then you'll be taken to the small box seats covered in red satin, where the high society enjoyed and still enjoys the various operas and ballets performed in La Scala.

-The enormous auditorium is made of wood and covered in red velvet, adorned with golden-colored stuccos.
+The enormous auditorium is made of wood and covered in red velvet, adorned with golden-coloured stuccos.
 The stage is lit by a huge Bohemian crystal chandelier with 383 bulbs.

 A pleasant visit